 Step 2: Ovarian Stimulation

 This stage involves stimulating the ovaries with medication to promote the growth of follicles containing eggs.
 This is done via daily FSH injections for between 9 and 14 days.
-The FSH dose used is slightly higher than what a woman produces naturally – this is in the hope of stimulating growth of multiple follicles.
+The FSH dose used is slightly higher than what a woman produces naturally – this is in the hope of stimulating the growth of multiple follicles.